haideralsh/codecrafters-redis/README.txt

-A Redis clone in Node.js built for learning purposes.
+A subset of Redis in Node.js built for learning purposes.

+Subsets covered:
+- Commands: ping, echo, set (with expire), get, info
+- Replication

-Tests runner is hosted on codecrafters.io.
+Test runners are hosted on codecrafters.io.